-The danger of moderate respiratory obstruction becoming acute in anæsthesia is much enhanced when the swelling causing pressure upon the air-passages is inflammatory in nature, but solid growths and enlarged glands of chronic development also swell rapidly under the influence of moderate congestion.
+The danger of moderate respiratory obstruction becoming acute in anæsthesia is much enhanced when the swelling causing pressure upon the airpassages is inflammatory in nature, but solid growths and enlarged glands of chronic development also swell rapidly under the influence of moderate congestion.

 GOITRES often displace the trachea laterally, and occasionally cause absorption of the cartilaginous rings of the trachea, so that either extension or rotation of the head or manual pressure or traction by the surgeon may suddenly occlude the airway during narcosis.
-The employment of atropine and open ether is well suited to these patients.

-TUMOURS OF THE EPIGLOTTIS AND LARYNGEAL GROWTHS are so obvious a source of asphyxial danger during their removal that preliminary tracheotomy is always advisable, the only exception to this rule being in the case of small papillomata within the larynx, which, in the author's experience, are unlikely either to swell or bleed under chloroform.
+TUMOURS OF THE EPIGLOTTIS AND LARYNGEAL GROWTHS are so obvious a source of a sphyxial danger during their removal that preliminary tracheotomy is always advisable, the only exception to this rule being in the case of small papillomata within the larynx, which, in the author's experience, are unlikely either to swell or bleed under chloroform.

-The presence of a surgeon anticipating the need and prepared to perform tracheotomy if obstruction to breathing should arise above the trachea, justifies the anæsthetist in attempting a gentle induction of chloroform anæsthesia in far more obstructed patients than would otherwise be the case; but extension of the lower 56 jaw by drawing open the larynx will sometimes avoid the expected necessity.
+The presence of a surgeon anticipating the need, and prepared to perform tracheotomy if obstruction to breathing should arise above the trachea, justifies the anæsthetist in attempting a gentle induction of chloroform anæsthesia in far more obstructed patients than would otherwise be the case; but extension of the lower jaw by drawing open the larynx will sometimes avoid the expected necessity.
 Diphtheritic laryngitis is an example of these circumstances.

-Pressure upon the trachea or bronchi caused by enlargement of the mediastinal glands, a malignant growth or aneurismal sac within the thorax, renders the exhibition of any anæsthetic extremely hazardous, because impending asphyxia cannot be relieved by tracheotomy.
+Pressure upon the trachea or bronchi caused by enlargement of the mediastinal glands, a malignant growth or aneurismal sac within the thorax renders the exhibition of any anæsthetic extremely hazardous, because impending asphyxia cannot be relieved by tracheotomy.